skmin-lab/unixmd/docs/source/objects/system_bath/thermostat.rst

 - **nsteps** *(integer)* - Default: *1*

-  This argument specifies the propagation step in NHC thermostat.
+  This argument specifies the propagation step in the NHC thermostat.